s2t2/tweet-collection-py/README.md

     user_verified:BOOLEAN,
     user_created_at:TIMESTAMP

+And create a topics table with the following schema:

+    topic:STRING,
+    created_at:TIMESTAMP

 ### Sendgrid API Credentials

 > If you don't care about sending notification emails, skip this section.
 Otherwise set the `WILL_NOTIFY` environment variable to "True" and continue...